This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain medicine will help take away or decrease your pain.
 Do not wait until the pain is severe to ask for your medicine.
 Pain medicine can make you dizzy or sleepy.

 - Ice helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
-Caregivers will place an ice pack on your skin between your vagina and anus.
+Healthcare providers will place an ice pack on your skin between your vagina and anus.
 An ice pack may be used every 2 hours.

 - Bandages will be placed in your vagina to reduce bleeding.
 The bandages are removed within 2 days.